 Last weekend I spent hours smashing to pieces the old concrete pathway in my garden.
 It was gruelling.
 In the blazing sun, I wrestled with a sledgehammer, making little progress.
 As my hands began to blister (I have office worker hands!), my wife hurried over with a pick axe.
 It was in the shed all along.
 Now, with the right tool, I made light work of the concrete path.
 If I invested more time at the start of the process (listened to my wife), I could have saved much more time.

-Here is my bet: if you’re working with digital marketing agencies they’re spending more time than you realise collecting and organizing data.
+Here is my bet: if you’re working with digital marketing agencies they’re spending more time than you realise collecting and organising data.
 Ordinary, regular (and avoidable) tasks include:

 My guess is you’re working with the agency for their experience and expertise, not their ability to manually carry out repetitive tasks.
 It is like the equivalent of getting an architect to build the house physically by hand.
 You’re paying someone trained in overarching strategy to complete tasks best done by bulldozers, diggers and cranes.